Proposed Regional Water Supply Development Cost Charge Program

 Engagement Update

-In June 2024 we completed our initial RWS DCC Engagement which consisted of two virtual information sessions and an online survey.
-Additional feedback on the backgrounder report was sought via an online feedback form which closed in November 2024.
-Thank you for providing feedback.
-Your input will help shape the development of this program.
+In June 2024, the CRD completed the initial public RWS DCC Engagement, which consisted of two virtual information sessions and an online survey.
+Additional feedback on the backgrounder report was closed in November 2024.

 Next Steps